- Corporations that do business worldwide are increasingly encouraged to diversify their boards by including members from foreign countries

 Homophily is a potent force.
 Not only, for example, does it mean that boards in high-governance countries will select foreign directors from similar countries, but it also means that boards from low-governance countries will appoint foreign directors from other low-governance countries, and often those that are geographically proximate.
 This is significant because one of the supposed benefits of foreign diversity on corporate boards is that such boards would benefit from outside input; however, if low-governance countries are only receiving the input of similarly performing countries, then this opportunity is lost.
 Thus, country-pair homophily limits the potentially positive effects of trade and financial globalization in global convergence of governance quality.

 What to do?
 As the authors show, left to their own devices, corporate boards will not adequately diversify, at least in terms of foreign representation.
 This suggests that to spur convergence in global governance practices more direct policy response may be in order.
 One possible solution is to implement geographic quotas akin to the gender quotas established by Norway.
 However, such quotas may prove challenging for some corporations, especially in the near term as boards scramble to meet quotas.
-An alternative approach is to subsidize director reputations by utilizing expats in high governance countries to go back to their home countries and sit on akin to what China has done recently to improve their company’s governance.
+An alternative approach is to subsidize director reputations by utilizing expats in high governance countries to go back to their home countries and sit on boards, akin to what China has done recently to improve their company’s governance.

 1Marsh and McLennan Companies, “Governing the Global Company: Oversight of Complexity,” 2015.